-He’s Yak Man of the Year.
+He’s a former Yak Man of the Year.
 What else could a chap wish for?
 Tony Stanton meets Azul’s Helmut Roessler.
 Photos: Ted van der Hulst.

 Helmut, could you tell us a little about where you are from and how you grew up?